dotnet/iot/src/devices/Nrf24l01/README.md

 };
 UnixSpiDevice device = new UnixSpiDevice(settings);

-using (Nrf24l01 sensor = new Nrf24l01(receiverDevice, 5, 6, 20))
+// Creates a new instance of the nRF24L01 using (Nrf24l01 sensor = new Nrf24l01(receiverDevice, 5, 6, 20))
 {
     // Set sender send address, receiver pipe0 address (Optional)